 Canada says 13 citizens detained in China since Huawei CFO arrest

+Canada said on Thursday that 13 of its citizens have been detained in China since Huawei Technologies Co Chief Financial Officer Meng Wanzhou was arrested last month in Vancouver at the request of the United States.

-TORONTO: Canada said on Thursday (Jan 3) that 13 of its citizens have been detained in China since Huawei Technologies chief financial officer Meng Wanzhou was arrested last month in Vancouver at the request of the United States.
+TORONTO: Canada said on Thursday that 13 of its citizens have been detained in China since Huawei Technologies Co Chief Financial Officer Meng Wanzhou was arrested last month in Vancouver at the request of the United States.

 "At least" eight of those 13 have since been released, a Canadian government statement said, without disclosing what charges if any have been laid.